gracelang/language/website/GraceModules/io.md

         // it is possible to have several distinct fileStreams on the same
         // underlying file.
     clear -> FileStream
-        // makes the contents of this filestream empty.
-The read/write position becoems 0 }
+        // makes the contents of this FileStream empty.
+The read/write position becomes 0 }
 ```
 The type `Process` defines the interface of a process.